 Section 27.11.
 Conditional Use permits.

 [1] Definition.
-A conditional use is a use (including any proposed structure or other development) which is only allowed after the Commission, upon review of the application in light of the applicable criteria listed below, determines such use to be in the public interest.
+As provided in Section 4B.04, a conditional use (including any proposed structure or other development) is only allowed after the Commission, upon review of the application in light of the applicable criteria listed below and after a hearing on the same, approves such use as being in the public interest and, upon compliance with any conditions imposed by the Commission, after a certificate of zoning compliance is issued by the zoning enforcement officer.

 [2] Criteria for approval.
-The Commission shall consider the proposed use in relation to the following standards, where applicable:
+The Commission shall consider the proposed use in relation to the following criteria, where applicable:

 (a) Whether the proposed use is consistent with the comprehensive plan and compatible with the existing land use pattern and will not be detrimental to appropriate and lawful use and development of the properties in the area in which it is proposed to be situated;